guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 >Helm lets treat the Kubernetes apps as applications instead of just a collection of objects.
 ###### <span style="color: #689d6a">Helm Components</span>

-`helm cli` --> helm command line utility that stays at the local system, is used to perform Helm actions, such as installing a chart, upgrading, rollback, etc..
+`helm cli` <span style="color: #3588E9">--></span> helm command line utility that stays at the local system, is used to perform Helm actions, such as installing a chart, upgrading, rollback, etc..

-charts --> collection of files that contains all the instructions that Helm needs to know to be able to create the collections of objects that is needed in a Kubernetes cluster.
+charts <span style="color: #3588E9">--></span> collection of files that contains all the instructions that Helm needs to know to be able to create the collections of objects that is needed in a Kubernetes cluster.

 By using charts and adding the objects according to the specific instructions in the carts, Helm install applications into the cluster.